vedph/pleiades-api/README.md

 ./pleitool import-graph c:\users\dfusi\desktop\pleiades-places.json
 ```

 >This process will usually take some minutes, according to your hardware.
 This is the longest process, as it reads the huge JSON file sequentially.
 I've not taken care of too complex optimizations here, as I'm not going to use the full import very often (e.g. once a month).
 You may want to add an import limit (e.g. `-l 100`) to import only a few places and complete the procedure to check it before launching the importer for the full dataset.
-You can also try with dry mode first, which does not touch the database, by adding the `-p` option.
+You can also try with dry mode first, which does not touch the database, by adding the `-p` (=preflight) option.

 (4) have the Pleiades [Embix](https://github.com/vedph/embix) **profile** somewhere ready on your machine.
 You can find it in this repository under `pleitool/Assets`.
 In this example, I placed it on my Windows desktop with name `pleiades-profile.json`.